-May 1, 2020 @ 8:00 am – June 30, 2020 @ 5:00 pm
+May.
+30, 2020 @ 10:00 am – Aug.
+30, 2020 @ 5:00 pm

 This first ever retrospective exhibition features the artwork of American painter Bruno Andrade (born in San Antonio in 1947), a native of Corpus Christi in South Texas.
 He loved the big sky and bright sun of Texas, and he never forgot his Mexican American or Chicano heritage.
 A highly accomplished painter, Andrade was known as an abstract colorist.
 His art was exhibited in major exhibitions and reproduced in mainstream art publications.
 Andrade earned prestigious fellowships and awards throughout his illustrious career.
-He also was recognized as a master painting teacher, and many of his art students at Texas A&M University, Corpus Christi, graduated to become art teachers and professional artists.
+He was also recognized as a master painting teacher, and many of his art students at Texas A&M University, Corpus Christi, graduated to become art teachers and professional artists.
 The retrospective includes drawings, prints, and paintings, representing a creative output from his early period as an emerging artist to his later years as a mature painter of landscape and still life genres.
 A prolific artist throughout his life, Andrade has a unique historical place in both American abstract art and Chicano art.
 Andrade has been compared to modernists Matisse, Cezanne, and Gauguin.

 About The Artist